TechWithHer/AWS-multi-env-platform-with-Terraform/INTERNAL.md

 - Creating the working environment (local setup and .gitignore)
 - Modules and Environment [prod, dev, staging]
 - Copying the docker project here : [Project Repo](https://github.com/TechWithHer/Multi-Environment-Web-Service-with-Terraform)
+- TEST THE PROJECT ON AWS EC2 with DOCKER